Pea vs Whey Protein Powder: Which is Better for You?

 If you have lactose intolerance and need to avoid dairy products, pea protein could be a great option.
 Its excellent amino acid profile makes it a high-quality protein, and its consumption has been linked to weight loss (Hawley et al., 2020), muscle gain (Babault et al., 2015), increased strength (Banaszek et al., 2019), and reduced blood pressure (Li et al., 2011) and cholesterol (Stilling et al., 2020).
 If you don't have food allergies that require you to avoid products made from cow's milk, whey protein is an excellent choice for anyone looking to increase their protein intake to recover and grow between training sessions.

-You might also like my articles comparing protein bars and powders and on the best protein supplements for weight gain and seniors
+You might also like my articles comparing protein bars and powders and comparing rice and whey protein powder or my articles on the best protein supplements for recovery, weight gain, and seniors

 About the Author